 Restaurants that accept Mastercards may see specific restaurant interchange fees or general fees.
 That’s because Mastercard has restaurant-specific categories for some cards, but not others.

 Specifically, Mastercard does not have a restaurant-specific category for basic consumer credit cards.
 However, it does have restaurant-specific categories for consumer “rewards” cards, debit cards, and prepaid cards.
 In this article, we’ll take a look at the credit card rates for restaurants that accept Mastercard.

 Looking for a more general explanation of credit card processing costs?
 Check out our guide to accepting credit cards at restaurants for more information.

 - Restaurant Interchange Criteria

 - Statement Abbreviations

 Mastercard Restaurant Interchange Fees

 As noted in the introduction, restaurants may see restaurant-specific or general interchange categories.
 It largely depends on the card type.
-Rewards cards, debit cards, and prepaid cards have their own restaurant interchange categories, while basic credit cards do not.
+Rewards cards, debit cards, and prepaid cards have their own restaurant interchange categories, while basic non-rewards credit cards do not.

 Rewards Credit Rates

 There are only restaurant-specific interchange categories for “rewards” credit cards, not basic cards.
 Rewards cards include any card that offers perks for use, such as airline miles or cash back.
 Basic cards (called “core”) do not offer any perks / rewards.